Facebook: Ethics and Law

 Which brings us back to Facebook.
 The social media has been compared to the Wild West, with Big Tech firms like Facebook, Google, Amazon and Apple navigating society through the turbulence of digital disruption with a compass that constantly steers the firms back toward their own commercial interests.

-Facebook, for example, is under fire for the black-box algorithms that target their user base with advertising.
+Facebook, recently rebranded as Meta, is under fire for the black-box algorithms that target their user base with advertising.
 The hot button in this debate has been political advertising.
-But when New York University researchers began researching how voters were being targeted, Facebook in early August blocked their access to its platform.
+But when New York University researchers began researching how voters were being targeted, Facebook in early August 2021 blocked their access to its platform.

 Although Facebook said the NYU researchers were violating privacy rights of Facebook users, the Ad Observatory study was being conducted by tracking Facebook pages of users who had explicitly agreed to allow their Facebook pages to be scraped by the researchers.
 Whose privacy was Facebook protecting?